nextjs/saas-starter/README.md

 pnpm db:setup
 ```

-Run the database migrations and seed the database with a default user and team:
+Then, run the database migrations and seed the database with a default user and team:

 ```bash
 pnpm db:migrate